Welcome to DevResults! To help you get a feel for the site, we've put together a list of articles we think may be helpful.

 Want to understand the concepts behind the way DevResults handles data?

 DevResults uses Data Structures to make your collection, management, and dissemination of results as easy as possible.
-We've created an overview that gives you a quick look at The Bigger Picture: how to think about data collection.
-It can also be a great resource as you and your organization begin to train users on interacting with DevResults.
+It can be a great resource as you and your organization begin to train users on interacting with DevResults.

 Questions about the set-up template?